 - An episode of the Nodame Cantabile anime involves Nodame hypnotizing Chiaki in order to cure his fear of flying.
 She uses a watch because that's how she had seen it done in movies.

 - Nanapon from Seven of Seven can use her crystal in this way.
 In one episode, she tries to teach Nana, but ends up hypnotizing herself instead.

-- In Like Flint.
+- Our Man Flint.
 Flint hypnotizes Lloyd Cramden by using his watch, but not by swinging it: it generates a small light moving around on its face, and Cramden becomes hypnotized watching it.

 Live Action TV

 - Patrick from The Mentalist has used various objects to hypnotize people: a pen, a watch, a necklace...

 - Buffy the Vampire Slayer: When Xander gets a Literal Split Personality, his meeker side thinks that his more confident side is an evil shapeshifter using a shiny coin to hypnotize people.
 Turns out Confident!Xander just found the coin at a construction site he was working at and thought it was cool.

 - Also in "Helpless", Giles uses a crystal to hypnotise Buffy.